BevapDin/Cataclysm-DDA/doc/JSON_INFO.md

 ```

 #### "symbol"
-ASCII symbol of the object as it appears in the game.
-The symbol string must be exactly one character long.
+Symbol of the object as it appears in the game.
+The string should be UTF8 encoded and must be exactly one console cell width.
 This can also be an array of 4 strings, which define the symbol during the different seasons.
 The first entry defines the symbol during spring.
 If it's not an array, the same symbol is used all year round.

 #### "color" or "bgcolor"
 Color of the object as it appears in the game. "color" defines the the foreground color (no background color), "bgcolor" defines a solid background color.
 You must use EXACTLY ONE of "color" or "bgcolor".
 As with the "symbol" value, this can be an array with 4 entries, each entry being the color during the different seasons.